 Alair Homes, Alternate Shelter Society, Avia Employment, The Brick, BCIT, Browns Restaurant Group, CEFA, City of Coquitlam, City of Port Coquitlam, Douglas College, Ethical Waste Services, Evergreen Cultural Centre, G-Force Gym, Granite Transformations, IGA, IKEA, ISS of BC, Maple Ridge Employment Services Centre, Milestones, North Shore Community Resources, Parkwood Manor, PosAbilities, Place Maillardville, Ridgeway Mechanical Ltd., Red Robin, SUCCESS, Simon Fraser University, Salvation Army, Safe-On-Foods, Sasamat Outdoor Centre, Simon Fraser Society, TI Corp, Yellow Dog Brewing Co. and many other local businesses, community groups and SD43 schools.

 We want you and your loved ones to come home safely at the end of each day

 Meet Gill McCulloch, Coquitlam resident and owner of Safe + Sound

 Gill immigrated to Canada in 1996 with her husband Warren and has lived and worked in the Tri-Cities since 1998.
-As a proud Member of the Tri-Cities Chamber of Commerce and BBB, she enjoys working with local businesses in the Metro Vancouver Area and providing training for their staff.
+As a proud member of the Tri-Cities Chamber of Commerce, she enjoys working with local businesses in the Metro Vancouver Area and providing training for their staff.

 Clients describe Gill as enthusiastic, kind-hearted, hard-working, honest, generous, organized, thoughtful and with a good sense of humour.
 Safe + Sound is more than a business to Gill - it's also her mission.
 She wants to live in a world where people look out for each other and help each other - without expectation of reciprocation or reward.
 Offering first aid training is her contribution to creating that world.